How and when to send invoices to clients, what information one should include in an invoice and how one can make sure invoices are paid by clients?

 I don’t use any other invoicing software because I seldom send invoices to clients apart from PayPal / Upwork but if I had to, I use Excel.

-Here is an invoice template shared by Fahim on ExcelDataPro that is simple and does what a freelancers may need.
-You may need to make some cosmetic changes to it like a change from qty to hours, currency as per the need of client etc.
+If you prefer to use Excel for Invoice, here is an invoice template shared by Fahim on ExcelDataPro that is simple and does what a freelancers may need.
+You may need to make some cosmetic changes to it like a change from qty to hours, currency as per the need of client etc. If you prefer to create an Invoice online, Use FreeInvoiceBuilder.com.

 When one should send an Invoice?